Doctor Who season 8: Recurring cast

 Nicholas Courtney and John Levene continue their roles of Brigadier Lethbridge-Stewart and Sergeant Benton, while Richard Franklin makes his first appearance as Captain Mike Yates.

 Roger Delgado makes his first appearance as The Master in Terror of the Autons and continues to make appearances in each of the five serials.

 Guest stars

+Michael Wisher returns as a guest playing Rex Farrell in Terror of the Autons.
 Fernanda Marlowe makes appearances in The Mind of Evil and The Claws of Axos as Corporal Bell.
+Bernard Kay makes his fourth and final appearance in the show as Caldwell in Colony in Space.

 Serials

 The season marks the first appearance of the Master who goes on to make further appearances through the season in every serial as the main antagonist who is finally captured at the end of the season.
 Colony in Space was the first serial set away from Earth since The War Games at the end of Season 6, and came about as a result of producer Barry Letts' feeling that the Earthbound stories of the Doctor's exile were too limiting in terms of potential plotting.